Want more recommendations for your family?

 Parents Need to Know

 The concert sequences are fun and energetic, and Phillips commands the stage in these scenes.
-Valens' music and vocals are provided by Los Lobos, who also makes an appearance as a Tijuana dance-hall band.
-Rock musicians Marshall Crenshaw and Brian Setzer also have cameos as Holly and Eddie Cochran.
+Valens' music and vocals are provided by Los Lobos, who also make an appearance as a Tijuana dance-hall band.
+Rock musicians Marshall Crenshaw and Brian Setzer have cameos as Holly and Eddie Cochran.